 glen luchford's fascinating test photos of his longtime assistant

 The legendary fashion photographer’s assistant Jack Webb has been stepping into the frame since the 90s to test the lighting.
 A new book, "The Agony and the Ecstasy," juxtaposes the portraits of Jack and the iconic photographs he helped create.

-wolfgang tillmans interviewed by kate moss, hari nef and, err, boris johnson
+wolfgang tillmans interviewed by kate moss, hari nef, and, um, boris johnson

-exploring the north of england’s influence on fashion and visual culture
+exploring northern england’s influence on fashion and visual culture

 The North, so much to answer for.